 My visit to ANZAC Cove began the night before ANZAC Day.
 There was a rumour that the crowds were beginning to swell at ANZAC Cove, so my tour leader suggested we head there early.

 I spent the night on the beach with my travelling friends on the same tour.
 We chatted and laughed, some drank and others slept.
 It was a starry night with a large moon but it was dark – the only light was coming from the broadcast tower and it was quite cold.
-There was a slight breeze and gentle waves were rolling on to the pebbly shore.
+There was a slight breeze making it colder and gentle waves were rolling on to the pebbly shore.
 Peering through the darkness I pictured our boys (the young soldiers) off-shore, in 1915, drifting in their boats, waiting quietly to land.
 Just visible was the HMAS Tobruk, an Australian warship, which was anchored offshore and had a kangaroo shining brightly on her side.
 There were lights from other sea faring vessels.
-Even at 1.00am the atmosphere was electric as we waited in anticipation of the events to come.
+Now at 1.00am the atmosphere was electric as we waited in anticipation of the events to come.

 ANZAC Day Dawn Service